Search

 In most cases, AI algorithms don’t yet achieve human-level accuracy on computer vision tasks.
 Hence, if you are having trouble identifying the object in an image at first glance, you can’t expect your machine learning model to provide accurate results.

-Third, quantity is a very significant factor.
+Third, the amount of data is a very significant factor.
 In general, your data set should consist of plenty of images – the more, the better!
 Training your models on a large number of accurately-labeled data will maximize their chances of coming up with accurate predictions.
 Not only the number of images but the density of target objects within the images are also crucial for a good data set.
 After all, there is nothing called too much data when it comes to training your AI models.

 Best Public Sources For Image Data Collection